xtermjs/xterm.js/README.md

 ### Windows

-First, ensure [node-gyp](https://github.com/nodejs/node-gyp) is installed and configured correctly, then run the following commands in your terminal:
+First, [follow the node-canvas setup instructions](https://github.com/Automattic/node-canvas/wiki/Installation---Windows), then run the following commands in your terminal:

 ```
 npm install